Psychology

 Credits 3.0

-This is the first in a two course sequence about the measurement of individual differences designed for students in the clinical psychology program.
 This course examines the philosophical, historical, and methodological foundations of psychological testing, assessment, and measurement.
 The course focuses on the statistical basis of validity, reliability, tests of intelligence, personality assessment, counseling and assessment, neuropsychological assessment, computer-assisted assessment, and the assessment of persons with disabilities.
-Previously Test and Measurements I.

 PSYCG 1520: Clinical Appraisal and Interviewing I